-This year, NSW Police aim to conduct 200,000 mobile drug tests – a considerable increase from previous years.
+In 2020, NSW Police aimed to conduct 200,000 mobile drug tests.
+This is a considerable increase from previous years.
 With the area in need of reform, this large number of testing opens a wide net of disaster.

 How much does THC affect driving?

 THC is the main psychoactive compound in marijuana.
 It’s the component of the drug that gives the “high” effect.

 Even if someone returns a true positive for THC in the system, the question remains as to the effect of cognitive ability to drive.
 We know from drink driving that the law allows for a certain limit of alcohol in the system, to where intoxication affects driving negatively.
 However, drug tests, including for marijuana, only return a Yes/No response.

 Professor McGregor told the ABC that intoxication from alcohol was different from that of cannabis.